wayne930242/discord-agents/README.md

 ## Features

 - Support multiple Discord bots
-- Google's Generative AI with DB session support
+- Google ADK for agents
 - A web GUI for administration
 - PostgreSQL database for storing bot configurations
 - Custom bot management system with thread-based scheduling with Redis